savvasha/detailed-player-stats-for-sportspress/readme.txt

 = 1.2.2 =

-* Tweak: Changes based on phpcfs and WP coding standards.
+* Tweak: Changes based on phpcs and WP coding standards.

 = 1.2.1 =